hey-sebi/dotfiles/README.md

 ## Setup
 To use the dotfiles we symlink them to the home directory using GNU stow.<br>
-There is a script which does that for us: `install.sh`.
+There is a script which does that for us: `stow.sh`.
 Run this file from the repository root directory (where it is located).

-In case you need to remove the symlinks, use `uninstall.sh`.
+In case you need to remove the symlinks, use `unstow.sh`.

 ## Contents